derekn/blshift/README.md

 ### Features

--	cross-platform written in python.
+-	works for all Borderlands (3, 2, the Pre-Sequel, GOTY), and all platforms (Xbox, PSN, Steam, Nintendo, Stadia, and Epic).
 -	automatically pulls active codes from [shift.orcicorn.com](https://shift.orcicorn.com/).
 -	codes can also be manually redeemed.
--	works for all Borderlands (3, 2, the pre-sequel), and all platforms (Xbox, PSN, Steam, Nintendo).
+-	supports multiple shift accounts on different platforms.
+-	cross-platform written in python.
 -	runs on command line so can be easily scripted or put in a [cron](https://www.man7.org/linux/man-pages/man5/crontab.5.html) job to run on a schedule.
--	supports multiple shift accounts on different platforms.
 -	open-source so you can be assured your logins are safe and secure.
 -	provides a reusable package to use in your own python scripts.